davidtwco/rfcs/text/0000-build-std.md

 counterparts in the `Cargo.toml` are not allowed as keys for `builtin = true` dependencies.

-The key is optional and its default value will be the implicit `std` dependency:
+The key is optional and its default value will be the implicit builtin
+dependencies:

 ```json
 "builtin_deps" : [